sebun1/GTFO.BashTerm/README.md

 Instead of entering something like `PING AMMOPACK_594`, BashTerm allows you to type `PING AMMO 594` instead.

-This is achieve through two mechanism:
+This is achieved through two mechanism:

 1. Concatenation
 2. Name Expansion